beginner-corp/docs.begin.com/src/shared/docs/en/event-functions/provisioning.md

 ## Overview

 Events give your app a publish-subscribe (pub/sub) messaging system.
-Subscribe a Lambda function to an SNS Topic and then asynchronously publish JSON payloads to it.
-Messages are immediately pushed to subscribers when they are sent by publishers.
+Subscribe a Lambda function to an Event Topic and then asynchronously publish JSON payloads to it.
+It coordinates and manages the delivery or sending of messages to subscribing endpoints or clients.

 Oh, and provisioning new Event Functions is a cinch!